 *Remember to be safe when grilling.
 Keep the grill set away from the house, awnings or anything that can catch fire.
 Most importantly, keep all kids, pets and drunk people away from hot grills when you are cooking a coolling the grill.

 Picking a good cutting board is different for every cook.
 Cutting boards come in different design, sizes, colors, shapes and materials.
 The key is to find one that feels right to you and is suitable for what your needs are.
+I like a big, plastic cutting board about 18 in x 24 in.
+This can be used for slicing and dicing as well as creating a huge space for all of my culinary adventures.

 Good cutting boards are made from plastic, bamboo or wood.
 These options are easy to clean and will give you good blade control.
 Your board should also be strong and have good weight.
 Thin, wimpy cutting board are not safe to chop on because they can slip around.